sous-chefs/rvm/README.md

 The default is an empty hash.

-## `revision`
+## `branch`

-A specific git SHA hash to use when installing system-wide.
-You may want to use a specific git SHA hash version of RVM to prevent differences in deployment from one day to the next (RVM head moves pretty darn quickly):
+A specific git branch to use when installing system-wide.
+For example:

-    node[:rvm][:revision] = "38535b53b4b5727946e75c6bb10ea074a431db81"
+    node[:rvm][:branch] = "crazy"

-The default is `HEAD`.
+The default is `nil` which corresponds to the master branch.

 ## `version`

 A specific tagged version to use when installing system-wide.
+This value is passed directly to the `rvm-installer` script and current valid values are:
-You may want to use a specific git SHA hash version of RVM to prevent differences in deployment from one day to the next (RVM head moves pretty darn quickly):
+`head` (the default, last git commit), `latest` (last tagged release version) and a specific tagged version of the form `1.2.3`.
+You may want to use a specific version of RVM to prevent differences in deployment from one day to the next (RVM head moves pretty darn quickly):

-    node[:rvm][:version] = "1.2.5"
+    node[:rvm][:version] = "1.5.3"

-The default is `nil`. **Note:** setting this attribute will win over any value set in the `revision` attribute.
+The default is `nil`, which corresponds to RVM `head`.

 ## `upgrade`